Royal Bank of Canada Sells 36,523 Shares of Veeva Systems Inc. (NYSE:VEEV)

-Royal Bank of Canada cut its holdings in shares of Veeva Systems Inc. (NYSE:VEEV – Free Report) by 8.2% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 408,339 shares of the technology company’s stock after selling 36,523 shares during the period.
-Royal Bank of Canada owned approximately 0.25% of Veeva Systems worth $83,076,000 as of its most recent filing with the Securities and Exchange Commission.
+Royal Bank of Canada decreased its stake in shares of Veeva Systems Inc. (NYSE:VEEV – Free Report) by 8.2% during the third quarter, Holdings Channel reports.
+The firm owned 408,339 shares of the technology company’s stock after selling 36,523 shares during the quarter.
+Royal Bank of Canada’s holdings in Veeva Systems were worth $83,076,000 as of its most recent filing with the Securities & Exchange Commission.

-Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
-Rise Advisors LLC raised its stake in shares of Veeva Systems by 424.0% in the 3rd quarter.
-Rise Advisors LLC now owns 131 shares of the technology company’s stock valued at $27,000 after purchasing an additional 106 shares during the period.
-OFI Invest Asset Management acquired a new stake in shares of Veeva Systems in the 3rd quarter valued at about $25,000.
-Operose Advisors LLC acquired a new stake in shares of Veeva Systems in the 3rd quarter valued at about $29,000.
-Parkside Financial Bank & Trust raised its stake in shares of Veeva Systems by 81.9% in the 3rd quarter.
-Parkside Financial Bank & Trust now owns 171 shares of the technology company’s stock valued at $35,000 after purchasing an additional 77 shares during the period.
-Finally, First Pacific Advisors LP acquired a new stake in shares of Veeva Systems in the 2nd quarter valued at about $35,000.
-80.07% of the stock is currently owned by institutional investors.
+A number of other hedge funds and other institutional investors also recently added to or reduced their stakes in VEEV.
+OFI Invest Asset Management purchased a new stake in Veeva Systems during the third quarter valued at approximately $25,000.
+Rise Advisors LLC increased its stake in shares of Veeva Systems by 424.0% in the third quarter.
+Rise Advisors LLC now owns 131 shares of the technology company’s stock worth $27,000 after purchasing an additional 106 shares in the last quarter.
+Operose Advisors LLC purchased a new stake in shares of Veeva Systems in the third quarter worth $29,000.
+Resurgent Financial Advisors LLC purchased a new stake in shares of Veeva Systems in the fourth quarter worth $33,000.
+Finally, First Pacific Advisors LP purchased a new stake in shares of Veeva Systems in the second quarter worth $35,000.
+Institutional investors own 80.07% of the company’s stock.

 Veeva Systems Price Performance

-In other news, Director Timothy S. Cabral sold 5,000 shares of the company’s stock in a transaction on Thursday, December 14th.
-The shares were sold at an average price of $181.44, for a total transaction of $907,200.00.
-Following the completion of the transaction, the director now directly owns 38,391 shares in the company, valued at $6,965,663.04.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-In other Veeva Systems news, EVP Alan Mateo sold 6,280 shares of the company’s stock in a transaction on Friday, December 22nd.
-The shares were sold at an average price of $190.00, for a total transaction of $1,193,200.00.
-Following the sale, the executive vice president now owns 21,983 shares of the company’s stock, valued at $4,176,770.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director Timothy S. Cabral sold 5,000 shares of the company’s stock in a transaction on Thursday, December 14th.
-The shares were sold at an average price of $181.44, for a total transaction of $907,200.00.
-Following the sale, the director now directly owns 38,391 shares in the company, valued at approximately $6,965,663.04.
+In other Veeva Systems news, Director Timothy S. Cabral sold 15,000 shares of the firm’s stock in a transaction dated Thursday, March 7th.
+The shares were sold at an average price of $226.04, for a total transaction of $3,390,600.00.
+Following the transaction, the director now owns 23,391 shares of the company’s stock, valued at approximately $5,287,301.64.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In related news, COO Thomas D. Schwenger sold 1,238 shares of the business’s stock in a transaction that occurred on Monday, January 22nd.
+The shares were sold at an average price of $210.02, for a total transaction of $260,004.76.
+Following the completion of the transaction, the chief operating officer now owns 24,342 shares in the company, valued at approximately $5,112,306.84.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, Director Timothy S. Cabral sold 15,000 shares of the business’s stock in a transaction that occurred on Thursday, March 7th.
+The stock was sold at an average price of $226.04, for a total transaction of $3,390,600.00.
+Following the transaction, the director now owns 23,391 shares of the company’s stock, valued at approximately $5,287,301.64.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 40,819 shares of company stock worth $8,327,483.
-Corporate insiders own 10.98% of the company’s stock.
+In the last quarter, insiders have sold 40,819 shares of company stock valued at $8,327,483.
+Company insiders own 10.98% of the company’s stock.

 Veeva Systems Inc provides cloud-based software for the life sciences industry.
 It offers Veeva Commercial Cloud, a suite of software and data solutions, such as Veeva customer relationship management (CRM) that enable customer-facing employees at pharmaceutical and biotechnology companies; Veeva Vault PromoMats, an end-to-end content and digital asset management solution; Veeva Vault Medical that provides source of medical content across multiple channels and geographies; Veeva Crossix, an analytics platform for pharmaceutical brands; Veeva OpenData, a customer reference data solution; Veeva Link, a data application that allows link to generate real-time intelligence; and Veeva Compass includes de-identified and longitudinal patient data for the United States.